CodingCrowd/presenter/README.md

-# agnoster.zsh-theme
+# presenter.zsh-theme

-A ZSH theme optimized for people who use:
+A ZSH theme based on [Agnoster](https://github.com/agnoster/agnoster-zsh-theme) optimized for people do screencasts or presentations

-- Solarized
-- Git
-- Unicode-compatible fonts and terminals (I use iTerm2 + Menlo)

-For Mac users, I highly recommend iTerm 2 + Solarized Dark

 # Compatibility